adamgreig/sheepdog/README.md

 ## Usage

-Ensure the GridEngine workers have Python available (you can specify where the interpreter is) and that it has the requests module installed.
+Ensure the GridEngine workers have Python available.

 Then,